yhamami/mathematical-intuition-workshops/index.md

 # Acknowledgement and Support

 These events are made possible by a grant from the [Soutien Interrégional à la Recherche](https://www.granderegion.net/Actualites/2022/Appel-a-candidature-soutien-interregional-a-la-recherche) of the [Grande Région](https://www.granderegion.net/).
+They are supported by the [Fédération Wallonie-Bruxelles](https://www.federation-wallonie-bruxelles.be/) and the [Région Grand Est](https://www.grandest.fr/).

 {:style="display:block; margin-left:auto; margin-right:auto" width="100"}
 ![title](/assets/img/logo-ulorraine.png){:style="display:block; margin-left:auto; margin-right:auto; padding:10px" width="150"}